 Luckily this party was in March, so Peeps were readily available.
 We grabbed a box of them, some fun straws, and some edible markers and I let him go to town.
 His Pikachu Peeps may not be perfect, but he had a blast drawing on them, and I think they are really cute!

 I found these darling FREE printable soda or water bottle wrappers HERE.

 I made the Pokemon card pennant banners (tutorial to come) using a similar technique to the one I used to make the Dr. Seuss Book Page Pennant Banners.
 I bought the Pokemon cards to use HERE on Amazon.
 The reviews said there were repeat cards in the bundle, and some said they weren’t “real,” but I didn’t care about any of them, so I grabbed several orders of them and went to town.
-In addition to using these Pokemon card pennant banners for this Pokemon birthday party, I also used them to transform his Dr. Seuss bedroom into a Pokemon bedroom as a birthday surprise (a reveal post to come!), including Pokemon wall art that also used these cards.
+In addition to using these Pokemon card pennant banners for this Pokemon birthday party, I also used them to transform his Dr. Seuss bedroom into a Pokemon bedroom as a birthday surprise, including Pokemon wall art that also used these cards.
 These cards were also used as party favors.
 They are definitely the best deal I’ve seen anywhere on bulk Pokemon cards!

 Cake decorating is NOT my strength, so I made a simple cake like the one that I spotted HERE and printed out a cake topper from her Etsy shop, Frog Paper Paperie.
 (The same place that I got the activity sheet.)